Our Classes

 In this situation, students bring work-in-progress or request an individualized prompt.
 Creative Prompts are geared directly toward you.

-Open Studios provides a work space, individual feedback from instructor and group discussion with participants.
-Assistance with technique or approach is offered.
+Open Studios provides a work space, individual feedback and guidance from an experienced instructor as well as group discussion with participants.
+Assistance with technique and approach is offered.

 Basic drawing tools and materials are also available.

-Check the “Book a Class” page for more details.
+Check the “Book a Class” page for current schedule.

 Please email to discuss this further: arthousejb@gmail.com